 Mr. Mann is legal counsel at Cox & Palmer, a full service Atlantic provinces law firm, and has over 30 years of experience in the practice of corporate and commercial law, with particular emphasis on corporate finance and public utility regulation.
 Mr. Mann has held the position of Vice Chairman of Emera Inc., a diversified energy and services company listed on the Toronto Stock Exchange (the "TSX"), from November, 2004 to April, 2005, prior to which he was the company's President and C.E.O. since January 1999.
 Mr. Mann was President and C.E.O. of Nova Scotia Power Inc., another TSX listed company, from 1996 to 2004.
 Mr. Mann is the Chairman of the audit committee for NewGrowth Corp and Allbanc Split Corp. and is also the chairman of Logistec Corporation, three TSX listed companies.
 Mr. Mann holds a Bachelor of Commerce and a Bachelor of Laws from Dalhousie University and a Master of Laws from the University of London, England.
-Mr. Mann is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the board of Trustees has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
+Mr. Mann is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the board of Directors has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Mann is a resident of Chester, Nova Scotia.

-Louis J. Maroun

-Lead Director, Chair of Compensation, Nominating, and Corporate Governance Committee and Member of Audit Committee
+Louis J. Maroun Lead Director, Chair of Compensation, Nominating, and Corporate Governance Committee and Member of Audit Committee

-Mr. Maroun owns 119,000 Common Shares of the Corporation.
-(1)
+Mr. Maroun owns 121,500 Common Shares of the Trustee of the Fund and a Director of the Corporation.
+(1) Corporation since January 31, 2006(2)

-Mr. Maroun is the Executive Chairman of Sigma Real Estate Advisors and most recently he was the Executive Chairman of ING Real Estate Canada, one of Canada's leading real estate investment managers and largest Industrial landlord.
+Mr. Maroun is the Executive Chairman of Sigma Real Estate Advisors and was the Executive Chairman of ING Real Estate Canada, one of Canada's leading real estate investment managers and largest Industrial landlord.
 Mr. Maroun served on the board of InStorage REIT, a TSX listed company.
-Mr. Maroun is also Past Chair of the National Board of Directors of the MS Society of Canada, a director of the MS Research Foundation, co-founder of Casting for Recovery Canada, Chair of the End MS Training Network Committee, Board member of Techlink Entertainment and Chair of its Governance Committee, a Director of the Atlantic Salmon Foundation and recently appointed to the Business Advisory Committee - Shannon School of Business.
+Mr. Maroun is also Past Chair of the National Board of Directors of the MS Society of Canada, a director of the MS Research Foundation, Partners REIT and Brookfield Infrastructure Partners, co-founder of Casting for Recovery Canada, Chair of the End MS Training Network Committee, Board member of Techlink Entertainment and Chair of its Governance Committee, a director of the Atlantic Salmon Foundation and a member of the Business Advisory Committee - Shannon School of Business.
+Mr. Maroun is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the board of Directors has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Maroun is a resident of Devonshire, Bermuda.